liampuk/cpu-emu/flat_8/README.md

 - page bit for addressing rom/ram
 - keyboard controller
   - this requires interrupts and 1 input register.
+  - characters encoded into 6 bits (64 characters), with shift bit for capitals and highlight bit for inverted colours (1 byte each)
 - text [vga](https://www.youtube.com/watch?v=LCPOXZ7zaD0) output
   - this requires 3 output registers (vertical and horizontal vram address, data)
   - hold characters in vram, write to vram during blanking intervals